exoplatform/crowdin-maven-plugin/README.md

 -- the lang

 A third class CrowdinFileFactory allows to easily retrieve objects of the two classes above, after performing some common operation.
 One of the most important is the recognition of XML resource bundle files, to transform them automatically into Properties.

-2. Using the Crowdin API
+**2\.
+Using the Crowdin API**

 The plugin interacts with Crowdin thanks to its API (http://crowdin.net/page/api/).
 To separate the logic of the plugin (parse folders, etc) and the operations on Crowdin (upload, create folders, etc), the plugin defines the class CrowdinAPIHelper.
 It contains functions that call the following methods from the API:

    API method name / helper function name and arguments

 -- add-directory / addDirectory(String _dirName)